healthy Aging for women baby boomers

 - As we baby boomers age nutrition plays a bigger role in determining how we feel.
 Our body absorbs nutrients less efficiently, so we are more prone to illnness if we do not follow a healthy diet plan.

-- Benefits of a Positive Attitude - Positive Attitude Tips for Successful Aging
+- Positive Attitude Tips for Successful Aging

 - A positive attitude can delay the signs of aging